awsdocs/aws-systems-manager-user-guide/doc_source/viewing-patch-compliance-results.md

 + SUSE Linux Enterprise Server \(SLES\)
 + CentOS

-  By default, CentOS does not provide CVE information about updates\.
+  By default, CentOS doesn't provide CVE information about updates\.
 You can, however, enable this support by using third\-party repositories such as the Extra Packages for Enterprise Linux \(EPEL\) repository published by Fedora\.
 For information, see [EPEL](https://fedoraproject.org/wiki/EPEL) on the Fedora Wiki\.

 **Note**
 You can also add CVE IDs to your lists of approved or rejected patches in your patch baselines, as the situation and your patching goals warrant\.